 Large language models are trained only to predict the next word based on previous ones.
 Yet, given a modest fine-tuning set, they acquire enough information to learn how to perform tasks such as answering questions.
 New research shows how smaller models, too, can perform specialized tasks relatively well after fine-tuning on only a handful of examples.

 What’s new: Atlas is a language model of modest size that fulfills prompts by referring to external documents.
-Gautier Izacard and Patrick Lewis led the project with colleagues at Meta, École Normale Supérieure, Paris Sciences et Lettres, Inria, and University College London.
+Gautier Izacard and Patrick Lewis led the project with colleagues at Meta, École Normale Supérieure, Paris Sciences et Lettres, France’s National Institute for Research in Digital Science and Technology, and University College London.

 Key insight: A large language model uses its huge complement of parameters to memorize information contained in its pretraining and fine-tuning datasets.
 It wouldn’t need to memorize so much — and thus wouldn’t need so many parameters — if it had access to documents on demand.